10 Most-Tracked Google Analytics Metrics : Experts’ Survey - I

 "Site content should target users at all stages of the marketing funnel and should be judged independently.
 If you're judging blog content by how many purchases come as a direct result, you'll likely be disappointed.
 Considering what you want each aspect of your site to do, and measuring it against that target, is the best metric for marketers to track."

-With a large audience of potential customers via the Internet, every aspiring business should be utilizing top digital marketing companies to optimize websites for SEO.
+With a large audience of potential customers via the Internet, every aspiring business should be utilizing digital services to optimize websites for SEO.
 And Google Analytics, which is an essential feature in fine-tuning SEO campaigns, has become an indispensable tool for almost every market analyst to explore the data, uncover deep insights, improve their growth strategies, and gross margins.
 Few limitations that Google Analytics has can be compensated by its capability to integrate with other data tools.
 This surely makes GA stand out amongst the other analytics management platforms.
-When more and more businesses are going online, and one has to compete against a lot of websites vying for the customers’ attention, the importance of Google Analytics can only increase in the world of SEO.
+When more and more businesses are going online, and one has to compete against a lot of websites vying for the customers' attention, the importance of Google Analytics can only increase in the world of SEO.

 There are 10 more metrics, which are also essential to get a genuine picture of your multi-channel efforts and to have a far more accurate view of the success that your efforts are delivering.
 Go through 10 Most-Tracked Google Analytics Metrics : Experts' Survey - II and get the complete picture!